A Sustainable Source of Quality Jobs

 by Van Jones (2008)

-Jobs in the renewable energy sector(see Can Renewables Save the World?), and the “Green” industry at large, represent the new model for blue collar jobs which, by their nature, are both local and better paying.
-As he explains, The Green Collar Economy can therefore work towards resolving climate change, as well as being a source of meaningful, well-paying jobs that will thereby benefit the economy.
+Jobs in the renewable energy sector, and the “Green” industry at large, represent the new model for blue collar jobs.
+By their very nature, green jobs are predominantly domestic and often better paying.
+As Jones explains, The Green Collar Economy can therefore work towards resolving climate change, while representing a source of meaningful, well-paying jobs.
+It’s a path that will benefit both the environment & the economy.

-Throughout the book, Jones goes on to back up his vision with impressive facts, as well as powerful community success stories.
-He is also personally involved in a number of initiatives, as well as being the President & Founder of Green for All, an organization that supports the green economy and seeks to help minorities and poor communities.
+Throughout the book, Jones backs up his vision with impressive facts and powerful community success stories.
+He is also personally involved in a number of initiatives.
+Along with being a vocal advocate of sustainable change, he is also President & Founder of Green for All, an organization that supports the green economy and seeks to help minorities and poor communities.
+He has lots to discuss.
+Read on to learn more!

 We encourage our readers to borrow books when they can, but if you choose to purchase a copy click HERE to order via Amazon, and support this blog in the process.